 Omega-3 Fatty Acids

+One food rich in omega 3 is salmon.
 Not all salmon is created equal, however, since farmed fish have a different diet from their wild ancestors and are therefore not an equivalent substitute.
 Stick to wild salmon to get your omega-3s, but if you’re looking for some variety it’s far from your only option.
-Herring, cod and trout are all great sources of omega-3’s, and they can also be friendlier to the wallet.
+Herring, cod, and trout are all great sources of omega-3’s, and they can also be friendlier to the wallet.

 You can also get a vegetarian omega-3 fix from eating olive oil, avocados, walnuts, and free-range eggs.
 Try this recipe for salmon with avocado salsa to pack a serious omega-3 punch.